gnpy.core

 This module contains classes for modelling SpectralInformation.

-class gnpy.core.info.Carrier(delta_pdb: float, baud_rate: float, slot_width: float, roll_off: float, tx_osnr: float, label: str)
+class gnpy.core.info.Carrier(delta_pdb: float, baud_rate: float, slot_width: float, roll_off: float, tx_osnr: float, tx_power: float, label: str)

 Bases: object

-One channel in the initial mixed-type spectrum definition, each type being defined by its delta_pdb (power offset with respect to reference power), baud rate, slot_width, roll_off and tx_osnr. delta_pdb offset is applied to target power out of Roadm.
+One channel in the initial mixed-type spectrum definition, each type being defined by its delta_pdb (power offset with respect to reference power), baud rate, slot_width, roll_off tx_power, and tx_osnr. delta_pdb offset is applied to target power out of Roadm.
 Label is used to group carriers which belong to the same partition when printing results.

 baud_rate: float